Fuwn/Hostess/README.md

 ### Attention
 If you are upgrading from `v3.x` to `v4.0.0` (lolisafe to Hostess (chibisafe)) and you want to keep your files and relations please read the [migration guide](docs/migrating.md).
 Keep in mind the migration is a best-effort script and it's recommended to start from scratch.
 That being said the migration does work but it's up to you to make a backup beforehand in case something goes wrong.

 `v4.0.1` changed the hashing algorithm for a better, faster one.
 So if you are currently running v4.0.0 and decide to update to v4.0.1+ it's in your best interest to rehash all the files your instance is serving.
-To do this go to the Hostess root folder and run `node src/api/utils/rehashDatabase.js`.
+To do this go to the Hostess (chibisafe) root folder and run `node src/api/utils/rehashDatabase.js`.
 Depending on how many files you have it can take a few minutes or hours, there's a progress bar that will give you an idea.

-## What is Chibisafe?
+## What is Hostess (chibisafe)?
-Chibisafe is a file uploader service written in node that aims to to be easy to use and easy to set up.
+Hostess (chibisafe) is a file uploader service written in node that aims to to be easy to use and easy to set up.
 It's mainly intended for images and videos, but it accepts anything you throw at it.
 - You can run it in public or private mode, making it so only people with user accounts can upload files as well as controlling if user signup is enabled or not.
 - Out of the box support for ShareX configuration letting you upload screenshots and screenrecordings directly to your Hostess instance.
 - Browser extension to be able to right click any image/video from any website and upload it directly to your Hostess instance.